lmavila/HiMaPhase/README.md

 MaPhase
 A hidden markov progeny phaser
+*This is a repository of my personal codde and is not ready for distribuition* *It lacks documentation and has fixed paths to my own data files.*

 A Hidden Markov Model (HMM) implementation to phase a progeny from a biparental cross.